Representation theory for vector electromagnetic beams: Impact of angle on the properties of a finite beam

 This shows that the transverse component of the beam is not in general uniformly polarized.
 The local polarization state is dependent on the value of $\theta_I$.

-It should be pointed out that when $|\theta_I|= \frac{\pi}{2}$, the first-order correction to the transverse component vanishes, $\mathbf{F}_T^{(1)} (\mathbf{x})=0$.
-In this case the zeroth-order term of the transverse component is the field vector of the well-known uniformly-polarized fundamental Gaussian beam.
+When $|\theta_I|= \frac{\pi}{2}$, the first-order correction to the transverse component vanishes, $\mathbf{F}_T^{(1)} (\mathbf{x})=0$.
+In this case the zeroth-order term of the transverse component is the field vector of uniformly-polarized beams, the polarization state being the same as that of the angular spectrum, $\tilde{\alpha}$.
 It satisfies, together with the first-order longitudinal component (\ref{longitudinal field}), the approximate transversality condition \cite{Lax-LM},

 where $\nabla_T= \mathbf{e}_x \frac{\partial}{\partial x}+ \mathbf{e}_y \frac{\partial}{\partial y}$.